EimerQiu/PetHealthWithPedo/README.md

 3. Animals are living things too, I feel like we should try out best to protect them.

 How open and use the APP
-1.Copy or save the code
+1.Git pull the repo
-2.Insert the code into the phone
+2.Run the program into the phone
-3.Open the APP and click the device name under "Connect Bluetooth" 4.After it is connected, you will be able to see different datas
+3.(You will need a pedometer from Popular Health before you connect)Open the APP and click the device name under "Connect Bluetooth"
+4.After it is connected, you will be able to see different datas

 Features